East European forest steppe

-The East European forest steppe ecoregion (WWF ID: PA0419) is a patchwork of broadleaf forest stands and grasslands (steppe) that stretches 2,100 km across eastern Europe from the Ural Mountains in Ural, through Povolzhye, Central Russia to the middle of Ukraine.There are also isolated areas of similar character off the western end in eastern Romania, Moldova, and Bulgaria.
+The East European forest steppe ecoregion (WWF ID: PA0419) is a patchwork of broadleaf forest stands and grasslands (steppe) that stretches 2,100 km across Eastern Europe from the Ural Mountains in Ural, through Povolzhye, Central Russia to the middle of Ukraine.
+There are isolated areas of similar character off the western end in eastern Romania, Moldova, and Bulgaria.

 The region forms a transition zone between the temperate forests to the north, and the steppe to the south.
 The forest-steppe is an area of Russia in which precipitation and evaporation are approximately equal.
 The ecoregion is in the Palearctic realm, with a Humid Continental climate.
 According to one definition of its boundaries, it covers 727269 km2.

 Location and description

 The ecoregion forms a long band, about 2,100 km long and 600 km wide, from the western edge of Siberia at the Ural Mountains in Ural in the east, through Povolzhye, to Central Russia and Ukraine.
 Most of the terrain is rolling hills and some plains.
 Average elevations range from 150 meters (above sea level) in the lowlands to 250 meters in the hills, with some isolated ranges of low mountains on the edges of the area.

 The ecoregion can be divided into sub-provinces from west to east: Dnieper Upland, Dnieper Lowland, Central Russian Upland, Oka–Don Plain, Volga Upland, and the Trans-Volga.
 Moisture diminishes as the ecoregion stretches to the east, as does the forest fragmentation.

 Climate

 The climate in most of the ecoregion is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
-This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C. Seasonal temperature extremities increase eastward across the ecoregion, due to the nature of continental climate towards the center of the continent.
+This climate has large seasonal temperature differentials.
+It has a warm summer, with at least four months averaging over 10 C, but no month averaging over 22 C. Seasonal temperature extremities increase eastward across the ecoregion, due to the nature of continental climate towards the center of the continent.